BPM Finder

 Everything you need to know about Beats Per Minute and tempo.

-Last Reviewed: May 2026 by Marcus Vance, B.A.
+Last Reviewed: June 2026 by Marcus Vance, B.A.
 Music Ed.

 BPM stands for Beats Per Minute.
 It is the standard unit of measurement used to describe the primary tempo or speed of a musical piece.
 For example, a tempo of 60 BPM means exactly one beat occurs every second, while 120 BPM means two beats occur every second.